Pir Budaq: Life and career

 Relations between Jahanshah and his sons were never good.
 Contemporary accounts paint Jahanshah as a blood-thirsty, tyrant who had little regard for Sacred Law, and who passed his nights in revelry and drunkenness.
 In spite of his military success, his rule was plagued by persistent rebellions, particularly from his sons, Pir Budaq and Hassan Ali as well as the semi-autonomous Qara Qoyunlu leaders.
 In 1459, Hasan Ali led a mutiny of nomadic feudal lords in Azerbaijan at the same time as Jahanshah was fighting with the Timurid, Abu Seyyid.
 For his treachery, Hasan Ali was imprisoned.

 Pir Budaq, who clearly harboured ambitions to become a ruler in his own right, rebelled against his father by seeking independence for Shiraz; a move that aroused his father's anger.
 Several emissaries from Jahanshah's court visited Pir Budaq and pleaded with him to drop his rebellious attitude, but when it became clear that he would not listen, his father attacked and re-established his authority over the city.
 Pir Budaq's mother interceded and negotiated terms, which saw him banished from Shiraz, and replaced as governor with a younger brother, Yusuf.
+In Shiraz and Fars, he was succeeded in 1460 by his brother Diyaʾ al-Din Yusuf, and then Mirza Yusuf from 1464, until the Aq Qoyunlu took over the region in 1468 and installed Sultan Khalil.

 For his part, Pir Budaq was sent to Baghdad as governor.
 This was a strategic choice on his father's part; since Baghdad was much closer to Tabriz where Budaq would be subject to his father's watchful supervision.

 In Baghdad, Pir Budaq rebelled again.
 In response, his father, placed the city under siege for eighteen months, forcing a surrender.
 In 1466 Pir Budaq's father ordered another of his sons, Muhammadi, to lead the assault on Baghdad and Pir Budaq was assassinated.
 Pir Budaq was survived by his father, however, his father's empire was short-lived.
 Jahanshah was defeated and killed by a rival Qara Qoyunlu clan in 1467.